Looking for a better way to use your branded videos?

 Not only that, but it’s estimated that by 2022, online videos will make up more than 82% of all consumer internet traffic.
 You can bring that traffic to your website (instead of YouTube) and convince them to leave their details, allowing you to capture leads from your video landing pages.

 Plus, research shows that 66% of consumers prefer watching a video to reading about a product.
-Having both makes sure you’re engaging everyone who visits the landing page—not just those who like reading written content.
+So, utilizing both strong copy and video marketing makes sure you’re engaging everyone who visits the landing page—not just those who like reading written content.

 6 video landing page examples